tkadauke/i18n_tools/README.md

   and outputs them to stdout in YAML format.
 * `LOCALE=xyz rake translations:unused` -- detects translations in locale xyz that are not used by any of your code and outputs the translation keys.
+* `rake translations:merge` -- will merge new translations added to the bottom of the YAML file into the rest of the file.
+Make sure the parts are separated by a line containing three dashes (`---`).
+The easiest way to do this is by using `rake translations:missing` and copy the output into the YAML file before running this task.

 ## Tweaking it